 Recommended wildlife encounters in British Columbia

-These wildlife encounters are just about guaranteed to make for an unforgettable holiday in Canada’s westernmost providence.
+These wildlife encounters are just about guaranteed to make for an unforgettable holiday in Canada’s western most province.

 Spirit Bear Lodge offers an especially unique experience.
 The rare spirit bear, also called the Kermode bear, is one of the world’s most elusive animals.
 To view these black bears that have a cream-coloured coat, it takes the tracking skills of an expert guide along with plenty of patience and good luck.
-There are less than 400 spirit bears on the planet today, and they’re only found here in the Great Bear Forest.
+Estimate of the Sprit Bear population range from 50 to 150 and they’re only found here in the Great Bear Forest.
 If luck is on your side and you’re able to see one, it may be a sign of good fortune to come as the First Nations people believe.
 A stay at this lodge allows you not only this opportunity, but to immerse yourself in First Nations culture and take tours of their ancestral lands.
 Along the way, in addition to bears, you might catch glimpses of mountain goats, wolves, cougars, Sitka deer, humpback and orca whales, sea otters, sea lions and more.

 While Whistler may best be known as a winter ski resort, viewing the area’s black bears is one top draws between mid-March and October.
 There are several ways to view them safely, including from above via the gondola on Blackcomb or Whistler mountains.
 Of course, it also provides an awe-inspiring bird’s-eye perspective of the dramatic mountain scenery too.
 Sightings are reported every day during this period, with mother bears and the cubs gorging on the berry bushes, frequently near the ski-out area from the Creekside gondola.